ShizzleNizzle4/SHNZ2_Token/README.md

 don't support deposits from smart contracts.

-You can buy and sell your SHNZ on the following markets:
+You can buy and sell your SHNZ on the following markets: Etherdelta & IDEX.

-# ETHERDELTA
-# IDEX
+You can also buy SHNZ by sending Ethereum to the smart contract: 0x5C43dfe6Fb066AF16bcb2A0f35Bd904c330abA5B